About Campus Phones

 Please note: in order to utilize the cable connections, a TV must be equipped with a built in QAM digital tuner.

-For channel listings and instructions, click here
+For channel listings, click here.

 If you are having difficulty connecting, rescan for the latest channels.
 Most TVs have a "Channel Search" or "Auto Program" function.
 That should launch the scan for the channels available at SMU.
+Make sure the scan feature is set to scan for "Cable" or "Digital" channels instead of "Air" or "Analog."
+Consult your TV's manual for details.

 - Go into the TV Menu and select Set Up